alexander-digett/digett/src/pages/insights/digett-goes-mobile-2008-ttia-summit-conference.md

 title: 'Digett Goes Mobile at the 2008 TTIA Summit Conference'
 templateKey: blog-post
 date: 2008-09-02T05:00:00.000Z
+category:
-category: Digett, Marketing, Tools of the Trade, Tourism
+  -Digett, Marketing, Tools of the Trade, Tourism
 alias: digett-goes-mobile-2008-ttia-summit-conference
 summary: >
  I couldn't be happier about representing Digett at this year's Texas Travel Summit (September 21-24), hosted by the Texas Travel Industry Association.
 For starters, I haven't been to Galveston since I was a kid, and I'm itching to erase the memory of a brutal sunburn.
 Better yet, I'll be bringing many of you with me.